-Based on these assessments and the completion of other requirements for the practicum or internship as outlined in the Practicum class sequence (595-597), the MA Practicum Handbook, or the PsyD Clinical Training Handbook, the faculty supervisor assigns the grade, composes the evaluation narrative, and meets with the student to review the evaluation.
+Based on these assessments and the completion of other requirements for the practicum or internship, the faculty supervisor assigns the grade, composes the evaluation narrative, and meets with the student to review the evaluation.
 A grade of Credit (CR) is awarded at the end of each semester for successful completion of all requirements for that semester.
 If all requirements for that semester are not met, a grade of No Credit (NC) will be awarded.

-For students at APPIC internships, the Internship Training Director and Director of Clinical Training maintain contact during the internship year, and the Director of Clinical Training approves the awarding of a grade of Credit (CR) based upon the internships' evaluations and feedback provided.
+For students at internship, the site's Internship Training Director and MSP's Director of Clinical Training maintain contact during the internship year, and the Director of Clinical Training approves the awarding of a grade of In Progress (IP) for fall and winter and updates to Credit (CR) in the final semester based upon the internships' evaluations and feedback provided each semester.

 If a student does not attain the appropriate number of hours as outlined in the MA Practicum or the PsyD Clinical Training Handbooks or does not make satisfactory progress towards requirements, a grade of "NC" may be awarded.
-A grade "NC" will affect academic standing and require a repeat of that semester's enrollment.
+A grade of "NC" will affect academic standing and require a repeat of that semester's enrollment.
 Any hours accrued during a semester in which a student earned a grade of "NC" will not count towards required clinical training hours.
 Any student who receives two "NC" grades for Practicum or Internship will be dismissed from the academic program.
-Failure to complete the required assignments for missed didactic trainings also will also result in a grade of "NC" for the respective semester in which the seminars were missed.